mattermost/docs/source/help/messaging/emoji-skin-tones.rst

 Selecting Emoji Skin Tones
 --------------------------

-To access alternate skin tones, use the native emoji pickers available on your platform or device.
+To access alternate skin tones, open Mattermost on your device and use the native emoji pickers provided on your platform or device.

 **Windows 10**